Credit Card Merchants

 Google Payments.(Google no longer provides this service) With Google Checkout, you’ll be charged rates that range from 1.9% + $0.30 per transaction to 2.0% and $0.30 per transaction, depending on your monthly sales volume.
 And there are no monthly, setup or gateway fees.

 - Intuit.
-I have not used this merchant but I have customers that are happy with their service.
 Besides the ease of being able to process credit cards through your Quickbooks and easing the process, their pricing can be competitive.

 - $60 application fee